-Kirkby High School has designed a broad and balanced curriculum which caters for pupils’ needs and provides experiences which allow progressive pathways throughout their time in Kirkby High School and also provide opportunities for further education.
+Kirkby High School has designed a broad and balanced curriculum which caters for students' needs throughout their time in Kirkby High School and also provide opportunities for further education.
 We utilise a 25-hour teaching week which is broken down as follows.

 Clicking on the subject names in the table below will take you to the in-depth overview for that subject.

 |Year 7||Year 8||Year 9|

 |Product Design/Food Studies||1||1||1|

 Students in key stage 4 at Kirkby High School follow a core diet of mathematics, English and science combined with 3 options.

 |X Band||Y Band||X Band||Y Band|